 This award aims to provide students with an opportunity to attend a world class education conference chosen by the Institute of Education, based overseas (for example, The American Educational Research Association Annual Conference), to expand their knowledge of education systems and practice and to bring back innovative ideas to share with fellow students.

-This award is focused on providing students with the opportunity to attend the American Educational Research Association Annual Conference 2023 to be held in Chicago, 13-16 April 2023.
-Students will be able to network, expand their knowledge of education systems and practice, and bring back innovative ideas to share with fellow students.
+This award is focused on providing students with the opportunity to attend the American Educational Research Association Annual Conference 2024 in Philadelphia, Pennsylvania, 11-14 April 2024.
+The Award will enable students to network, expand their knowledge of education systems and practice, and bring back innovative ideas to share with fellow students.

 Applications for the award will be judged against the following criteria.
 All decisions made are final.